The Kaleidoscope of Life: God Lights Our Way

 Saddened, I coexist with “Sunday Christians” as at times we act out a role and then throw God's teachings by the wayside, because of fear.
 Fear of what?
 Well, I'm not sure of what!
 Perhaps acceptance or concern for loneliness.
 Another guess is that we guard ourselves worried that we will become the target of attacks.

 Claiming we have faith does not keep us from the explosions in life.
 Glass shatters, things break!
 How we react in the ruins shows our innards.
-Do we allow God's light to shine from the inside demonstrating His love?
+Do we allow God's light to shine from the inside out?
 Do we stumble?
 That's okay, pick up the pieces, let the light sine in and get back on track.

 Letting His Light Shine

 A kaleidoscope without light and reflection is dim.
-The light is what creates the beauty the impressive bursts of eccentric colors coming together in, pattern after pattern.
+The light is what creates the beauty, the impressive bursts of eccentric colors coming together, pattern after pattern.

 There are times we play a part in wrecking the view, how about we supply some vision instead.
 If we allow the light of God in, then it will grow and nothing can put it out!
 Then imagine how beautiful and purposeful our kaleidoscope could be.

 ~ Kaleidoscope ~ by Kate Havnevik